Balenciaga drops USD 925 towel skirt and IKEA trolls with its USD 17 version

 The classiest swipe perhaps came from IKEA.
 Soon after Balenciaga dropped the towel, the Swedish multinational advertised its own VINARN bath towel on its official UK Instagram page.
 The picture showed a model striking a pose similar to the one on Balenciaga’s official site while wearing IKEA’s towel.

 IKEA even went to the extent of calling the towel a “2024 Spring fashion essential.”
 And the price?
-Just GBP 16 (around USD 20 or RM 93).
+Just GBP 16 (around USD 20).

 View this post on Instagram

 This is not the first time that IKEA and Balenciaga lit up social media with similar products.
-In 2017, Balenciaga under Demna created a tote bag similar to IKEA’s blue Frakta shopping bag and priced it at USD 2,145 (RM 10,245).
+In 2017, Balenciaga under Demna created a tote bag similar to IKEA’s blue Frakta shopping bag and priced it at USD 2,145.

 Following its release, IKEA issued a statement politely underlining that the original was far cheaper.

-“We are deeply flattered that the Balenciaga tote bag resembles the IKEA iconic sustainable blue bag for USD 0.99 (RM 4.66).
+“We are deeply flattered that the Balenciaga tote bag resembles the IKEA iconic sustainable blue bag for USD 0.99.
 Nothing beats the versatility of a great big blue bag,” an IKEA spokesperson told Today.

 (Hero image: Balenciaga; IKEA UK/@ikeauk/Instagram; Featured image: Balenciaga)